 "One of the things I learned the hard way was that it doesn't pay to get discouraged.
 Keeping busy and making optimism a way of life can restore your faith in yourself " - Lucille Ball

-The family home, 35 Harbour Street, is usually available for self-catering holidays - but not before September this year!!.
+The family home, 35 Harbour Street, is again available for self-catering holidays - but check COVID regulations before you try to book.

 I update my news blog from time to time, with news of doings of Heron's Flight, me and my family.

 flat for letting, usually for no less than a week.